jheitz/speech_cognitive_biomarker/README.md

 # Code and data for "Towards a speech-based digital biomarker for cognitive impairment: speech as a proxy for cognitive assessment"

-This repository contains code and data for the npj Digital Medicine paper entitled "Towards a speech-based digital biomarker for cognitive impairment: speech as a proxy for cognitive assessment" (Heitz, Engler, Langer, 2025)
+This repository contains code and data for the npj Digital Medicine paper:

+Heitz, J., Engler, I.M. & Langer, N. Towards a speech-based digital biomarker for cognitive impairment: speech as a proxy for cognitive assessment. _npj Digit.
+Med._ (2026). https://doi.org/10.1038/s41746-026-02360-8

 ## Repository structure
 - `analyses/`: Jupyter notebooks for the analyses of results, figures and tables in the manuscript